caplincapture/FSND/first_project/project folder/README.md

-#Project 1: Movie Trailer Website
+# Project 1: Movie Trailer Website

 by Gabriel Leupin

 Movie trailer website project, part of the Udacity Full Stack Web Developer Nanodegree.

-#What
+# What

 A Python program that produces the HTML for a movie website that displays a number of movies.
 Clicking on a movie poster plays its trailer on Youtube.

-#Required Libraries and Dependencies
+# Required Libraries and Dependencies

 Python 2.x is required to run this project.
 The Python executable should be in your default path, which the Python installer should have set.

-#Project contents
+# Project Contents

 This project consists of the following files: